AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/acc-technical-recommendations.md

 The domain choice for a reverse DNS has an impact when dealing with certain ISPs.
 AOL, in particular, only accepts feedback loops with an address in the same domain as the reverse DNS (see [Feedback loop](#feedback-loop)).

+>[!NOTE]
+>
-A tool is available to verify the configuration of a domain: [https://mxtoolbox.com/SuperTool.aspx](https://mxtoolbox.com/SuperTool.aspx).
+>You can use [this external tool](https://mxtoolbox.com/SuperTool.aspx) to verify the configuration of a domain.

 ### MX rules {#mx-rules}

 MX rules (Mail eXchanger) are the rules that manage communication between a sending server and a receiving server.

-More precisely, they are used to control the speed at which the Campaign MTA (Message Transfer Agent) sends emails to each individual email domain or ISP (e.g. hotmail.com, comcast.net).
+More precisely, they are used to control the speed at which the Adobe Campaign MTA (Message Transfer Agent) sends emails to each individual email domain or ISP (e.g. hotmail.com, comcast.net).
 These rules are typically based on limits published by the ISPs (e.g. do not include more than 20 messages per each SMTP connection).

-For more on MX management, refer to [this section](../../installation/using/email-deliverability.md#mx-configuration).
+For more on MX management in Adobe Campaign Classic, refer to [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/additional-configurations/email-deliverability.html#mx-configuration).

 ### TLS {#tls}

 TLS (Transport Layer Security) is an encryption protocol that can be used to secure the connection between two email servers and protect the content of an email from being read by anyone other than the intended recipients.

-#### Configuring the application {#configuring-the-application}
+### Sender's domain {#sender-domain}

 To define the domain used for the HELO command, edit the instance's configuration file (conf/config-instance.xml) and define a "localDomain" attribute as follows: